310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% bubble Kanata %}
 *puka, puka…♪*

-mm… the season really is getting colder… even just a little dip in the water is cold…
+mm… the season really is getting [colder]… even just a little [dip] in the [water] is cold…

-i miss summer… i wish global warming would happen already.
+i [miss] summer… i wish [global warming] would happen already.

-if that were to happen, the ice in the north pole or in the south pole would melt, and the whole world would be submerged in water… and then there would be ocean wherever you look~♪
+if that were to happen, the [ice] in the [north pole] and in the [south pole] would melt…

+and the whole world would be [submerged] in water… and then there would be [ocean] wherever you look~♪
 {% endbubble %}

 {% bubble Shinobu %}
-Shinkai-donooo?
+Shinkai-donoo~?
 Please stop saying terrifying things, and withdraw yourself from the fountain!

 Come on out, the meeting will start very soon!